bardia16/CPS_Android_HW/README.md

     emit calibrationFinished(output);
 }
 ```
-this function will be called when the timer of the calibration is timeout. then we will stop the sensor from reading. and stop the timer as well(because we just want to calibrate single time). then disconnect `readingChanged` signal because henceforward we don't want to read data from sensor whenever new data is available instead we want to read data by time intervals and get samples priadically.<br/>
+this function will be called when the timer of the calibration is timeout. then we will stop the sensor from reading. and stop the timer as well(because we just want to calibrate a single time). then disconnect `readingChanged` signal because henceforward we don't want to read data from the sensor whenever new data is available instead we want to read data by time intervals and get samples periodically.<br/>
-in this function we calculate bias by calculating the average of the velocities we have saved in history during the `calibrationDuration`. at the end, we specify the format of output which will be shown on the screen. then we emit `calibrationFinished` signal Indicates that calibration is complete and provides the calibration result. whenever this signal is emmited we will show the output on the screen of our application.
+in this function, we calculate bias by calculating the average of the velocities we have saved in history during the `calibrationDuration`. at the end, we specify the format of output which will be shown on the screen. then we emit `calibrationFinished` signal indicates that calibration is complete and provides the calibration result. whenever this signal is emitted we will show the output on the screen of our application.

 ## Gyroscope class
 The Gyroscope class in the provided code is designed to handle the operations of a gyroscope sensor within a Qt application.
 The class uses the `QGyroscope` sensor to read gyroscope data, applies Kalman filtering to the sensor data, performs calibration to determine sensor biases, and emits signals for use in the QML frontend.